 To grow up a population, a programmer must define primitive blocks which will form an individual.
 These are terminals, including constants and variables, and primitive expressions such as +, -, *, /, cos, sin, if-else, foreach, and other predicates.
 Any program can be presented as a tree built up of these blocks.
 This way, any individual of a population can be presented.

 We just take a randomly selected node from one individual and use it to replace a randomly selected subtree of another individual.
 That is a crossover.
 We can also take a randomly selected node of an individual and replace it with a randomly generated subtree.
 That is mutation.

 Genetic Programming is used for neural network learning and numeric computing, as well to approximate complex functions.
 I was researching GP to imitate activity of a definite person.
 An employee while doing his or her job can make both optimal and non-optimal decisions, which makes human thinking different from digital technologies.
 When you are asked to point to the south, you won’t be able to do it without a mistake, and this ‘white noise’ is our individual quality.
 Sometimes, we do not need an accurate answer to solve a problem.
 After gathering the data, we can imitate this employee’s behavior for new tasks using a computer program.

 Genetic programming is also useful when creating an artificial player for a game with different difficulty levels.
 The behavioral algorithms of an artificial intelligent player are typically ideal and therefore a human cannot beat it, if it didn’t play at give-away.
 Consequently, we need to make the artificial intelligence a little bit human, allowing it to make mistakes from time to time.
 To this end, the GP algorithms are in place because they teach the artificial intelligence human behavior, including the ability to make mistakes.

 Isn’t that remarkable?
 I think it is real magic and those who create smart computers are magicians.
-Who knows, maybe it’s a way put a soul into a computer.
+Who knows, maybe it’s a way to put a soul into computer.